linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 = 1.0.8 =
 * Ready and tested with WordPress 5.6
-* Improved Compatibility with themes that could be override css. https://wordpress.org/support/topic/maybe-adds-important-css-rules/
+* Improved compatibility with themes that could be overriding css. https://wordpress.org/support/topic/maybe-adds-important-css-rules/

 = 1.0.7 =
 * Tested: with GenerateBlocks.